Cytomegalovirus - common in brain, prostate, colorectal and breast cancers

 Of course, anyway, viruses just through their presence can cause an immune response.

 By 2015, the idea that CMV might lie behind several cancers was growing in acceptance.
-But then Epstein-Barr had been connected to lymphoma, Hepatitis B to liver cancer and HPV to cervical cancer.
-And CMV had been found present in higher levels in patients with breast cancer, colon cancer, and prostate cancer, hepatocellular cancer, salivary gland tumors, some sarcomas, neuroblastoma and brain tumors.
+But then Epstein-Barr (sometimes referred to as Herpes 4) had been connected to lymphoma, Hepatitis B to liver cancer and HPV to cervical cancer.
+And CMV had been found present in higher levels in some patients with breast cancer, colon cancer, and prostate cancer, hepatocellular cancer, salivary gland tumors, some sarcomas, neuroblastoma not only brain tumors.

 CMV and breast cancer